jabedek/frontend-ts-library/README.md

 - Providing functions related to HTML: **generateInputId**
 - Providing functions related to HTTP: **startListening** (listening at current page)
 - **loop** iterator so you don't have to iterate over spread unfilled Arrays anymore

+### Types

+- **Flatten** - Takes a type T and tries to flatten its type hierarchy by combining all of its properties into a single, non-nested type. _Borrowed from TypeScript Grand Wizard **Matt Pocock** (he calls it Prettify, see here: https://www.youtube.com/watch?v=2lCCKiWGlC0)._

 ## Installation